deeeed/Passtis/README.md

 How to ensure atomicity of the operation (migration with new encryption key)?
 Maybe using the password history feature and rollback if one of the account didn't migrate successfully.
-Should have a versionning mechanism to each account for the rollback.
+Should have a versioning mechanism to each account for the rollback.